pbyrne84/DynamicReturnTypePluginTestEnvironment/README.md

 Test php project for DynamicReturnTypePluginTestEnvironment

 Standalone project used in developing the DynamicReturnTypePlugin which covers areas of usage that can be problematic.
+To verify cases are covered PHPStorms inspections are run on the code in this project.
+If there are errors such as unknown method etc then plugin is broken.